Roxolan0/Brockton-Bay/README.md

 --- Scrollable
 --- Get the Ask windows out of the way
 --- Some kind of log, especially for combat
---- More sorting (e.g. in final score)
+--- More sorting (in the big People list, in final score)
+--- Move People to the Location area when they're placed their.
 V Make the AI be an AI
 V-- Choose location to place character.
 V-- Choose SHARE/FIGHT/FLEE